tc39/proposal-decimal/README.md

 - An external library could be used instead (introducing issues about choosing the library, coordinating on its use).
 - Calculations could be in terms of “cents” (fallible, as explained above)
-- In some cases, developers end up using Number anyway, aware of its inherent limitations or believing it to be mostly safe, but in practice causing bugs, even if tries take care of any issues involving rounding or non-exact conversions from decimals to binary floats
+- In some cases, developers end up using Number anyway—aware of its limitations or believing it to be mostly safe—but in practice cause bugs, even when they try to take care of rounding or non-exact conversions from decimals to binary floats.

 In other words, with JS increasingly being used in contexts and scenarios where it traditionally did not appear, the need for being able to natively handle basic data, such as decimal numbers, that other systems already natively handle is increasing.

-#### Goals implied by the main use cases

-This use case implies the following goals:

-- Avoid unintentional rounding that causes user-visible errors
-- Basic mathematical functions such as addition, subtraction, multiplication, and division
-- Sufficient precision for typical money and other human-readable quantities, including cryptocurrency (where many decimal digits are routinely needed)
-- Sufficient ergonomics to enable correct usage
-- Be implementable with adequate performance/memory usage for applications
-- (Please file an issue to mention more requirements)

-### Secondary use case: Data exchange

-In both frontend and backend settings, JavaScript is used to communicate with external systems, such as databases and foreign function interfaces to other programming languages.
-Many external systems already natively support decimal numbers.
-In such a setting, JavaScript is then the lower common denominator.
-With decimals in JavaScript, one has the confident that the numeric data one consumes and produces is handled exactly.

-#### Why use JavaScript for this case?

-JavaScript is frequently used as a language to glue other systems together, whether in client, server or embedded applications.
-Its ease of programming and embedding, and ubiquity, lend itself to this sort of use case.
-Programmers often don’t have the option to choose another language.
-When decimals appear in these contexts, it adds more burden on the embedder to develop an application-specific way to handle things; such specificity makes things less composable.

-#### Goals implied by the use case

-This use case implies the following goals:

-- Basic mathematical functions such as `+`, `-`, `*` should be available
-- Sufficient precision for these applications (unclear how high--would require more analysis of applications)
-- Be implementable with adequate performance/memory usage for applications
-- -0 (minus zero), NaN, and (positive and negative) infinity may be useful here and exposed as such, rather than throwing exceptions, to continue work in exceptional conditions
-- (Please file an issue to mention more requirements)

-Interaction with other systems brings the following requirements:

-- Ability to round-trip decimal quantities from other systems
+#### Working with decimal data from other systems
-- Serialization and deserialization in standard decimal formats, e.g., IEEE 754's multiple formats
-- Precision sufficient for the applications on the other side

-#### Sample code

-##### Configure a database adapter to use JS-native decimals
+JavaScript is often the glue between systems—databases, foreign-function interfaces, other services—that natively support decimal numbers.
+Decimal lets you take that data and compute on it exactly, preserving its mathematical value.

+Note that Decimal preserves *value*, not representation: a Decimal built from `"1.20"` is indistinguishable from one built from `"1.2"` (see [Data model](#data-model)).
+So if you only need to transport a value untouched, a String already does that losslessly.
+If you need to carry a declared precision or scale across the boundary, that is the job of [Amount](https://github.com/tc39/proposal-amount).
+Decimal earns its place once you need to *calculate* and preserve mathematical value.

-The following is fictional, but illustrates the idea.
-Notice the `sql_decimal` configuration option and how the values returned from the DB are handled in JS as Decimal values, rather than as strings or as JS `Number`s:
+The following example illustrates the idea.
+Note the `sql_decimal` configuration option, and how values returned from the DB arrive as Decimal values—ready for exact arithmetic—rather than as strings or JS `Number`s:

 ```js
 const { Client } = require("pg");